SFW // FUTURE CITIZEN

 Hereford College of the Arts aids students to make their mark on the world and provides courses designed to feed imagination.
 Offering a range of post-16 courses to postgraduate degrees across a broad range of creative disciplines including fine art, graphic design, illustration, photography and textile design, Hereford College of the Arts supports students to ignite their creativity.

-As part of Future Citizen, HCA will be hosting a series of textile taster sessions for sixth form students on 27th February focused around the theme of “Renew, Reuse, Rethink”.
+As part of Future Citizen, HCA hosted a series of textile taster sessions for sixth form students on 27th February focused around the theme of “Renew, Reuse, Rethink”.

-Workshops include upcyling a garment with Kantha embroidery, weaving a tapestry with waste fabric and a hand spinning workshop with natural fibres.
+Workshops included upcyling a garment with Kantha embroidery, weaving a tapestry with waste fabric and a hand spinning workshop with natural fibres.

 TEXTILE JUNKIES //